shawnjohnsamuel/dsc-phase-2-project/README.md

 ## Results

-I created 6 models beyond the base model and found that there were varying R2 values ranging from .606 to .513.
+I created 6 models beyond our base model and found that there were varying R2 values ranging from .532 to .609.
 I found that the last model minimized the MAE and RMSE to the smallest amount.
-This means that my final model can explain 51.3% of variance in prices.
 The last model was slightly underfit based on the train vs test.
-Below we can see the statsmodel summary.
-Of all of the variables, the following had p values that were significant (less than .05).

-sqft_living_log
-age_log
-bedrooms_2
-bedrooms_3
-bedrooms_4
-bedrooms_5
-bedrooms_6
-bedrooms_7
-bathrooms_3.5
-bathrooms_3.75
-floors_1.5
-floors_2.0
-floors_2.5
-floors_3.0
-condition_5
-grade_9
-grade_10
-grade_11
-in_seattle

-In it's current form, this model is a better predictor of price over the simple mean price of $540,296.60.
-I believe with further modeling, it be very useful as a tool for first time home-buyers.
-Based on the train-test split - this model is generalizable and can be used for data not yet seen.
+This model was then run on the entire data set and returned a R2 of 0.532.
+This means that our final model can explain 53.2% of variance in prices.
+Based on the train-test split, this model is generalizable and can be used for data not yet seen.
 Below you can see some of the visualizations generated from data exploration:

 ### Example Of Continuous Variable (Sqft vs. Price)
 ![example of continuous variabe square feet versus price](images/cont_variable_sqft_vs_price.png)